J-C-Q/MonitoredQuantumCircuits.jl/README.md

 ## Overview

 `MonitoredQuantumCircuits.jl` is a Julia package that simplifies research on quantum circuits focused on measurements.
 It offers an easy-to-use command line interface to create, simulate, and run (on IBM Quantum) quantum circuits on various lattice geometries.
 The package is designed to be modular and extendable.

+1. Construct a lattice
+2. Create a circuit
+3.

 ## Disclaimer